Equipment Equipment — How Pool Skimmers Work: Complete Guide to Pool Circulation

 Seasonal Considerations

 During fall leaf season, you might need to empty baskets daily or even twice daily.
 Consider using a leaf trap or skimmer socks for extra protection during heavy debris periods.
-In winter, keep skimmers operational if possible, as they help prevent ice damage by maintaining water circulation.
+In freezing weather, running the pump to keep water circulating helps prevent freeze damage; note that in hard-freeze climates pools are typically winterized by lowering the water below the skimmer and plugging it, since water freezing inside the skimmer can crack it.

 Troubleshooting Poor Skimming